Samoan SWAT Team: Samoan Gangster Party (1995)

 After being away from the spotlight for a while Samu returned to the WWF in 1995.
 Samu along with his cousin Matt Anoaʻi were known as the "Samoan Gangster Party" (or "Gangstas in Paradise") with Samu being known as "Sammy the Silk" and his cousin Matt Anoaʻi (son of Sika) became known as "Big Matty Smalls", and joined Samu as The Samoan Gangstas.
 The two men did not wrestle for the WWF but watched Fatu from afar as the former Headshrinker tried to turn himself into a positive role model for kids on the street.
 The angle was dropped as the Samoan Gangster Party never got in the ring or confronted Fatu before he was repackaged.
 In 1996 they worked for Extreme Championship Wrestling, debuting in June at Fight the Power.
 They feuded mainly with The Gangstas in a short but intense war.

-Independent Circuit (1995-1998, 2010-2011)

-Both Fatu and Samu worked in the independents.

 Other iterations

 From 2003 to 2006, Samu teamed with Mana as The Samoan Island Tribe.

 Samu and Tama teamed in Mexico as "Los Samoanos".

 In 2009, Samu and Nagumbo wrestled as "The New Samoans".